 The current VAT system was introduced in Switzerland in 1995.
 At the moment it is placed under the guidance of the Federal Tax Administration, that established the rules related to the returns, compliance and registration of Swiss VAT for non-resident traders.
 Foreign companies from EU member countries that wish to buy, sell and import goods in and from Switzerland will have to register for VAT as a non-resident trader.
 The VAT is collected on all sales - even for raw materials.

 Switzerland is renowned for having the lowest VAT in Europe, rating 8% since 2011.
 Also, if trading certain supplies and services such as food, medicine, newspapers and books companies will benefit from VAT reduced rates of 2.5%.
 VAT for accommodation is 3.8%, while public health, education and social and financial services are exempt from VAT.
+The VAT Office will require local businesses to have an UID number, which is also used by the local customs authorities for Swiss businesses exporting goods.
+Foriegn businesses importing goods here will have to use their EORI number in Switzerland.

 Since it is not a part of the European Union, Switzerland is able to set its own VAT rates without being compelled to follow the guidance on rates (a standard rate of 15% or above).
 All providers must charge the appropriate VAT rate, collect it and the tax for onward payment to the Swiss tax authorities through a VAT filling